India’s New Citizenship Law Reopens Wounds for Indigenous Populations

 India’s government recently enacted the contentious Citizenship Amendment Act (CAA) that provides fast-tracked citizenship to specific religious communities from select neighboring countries.
 Many Indians consider this against the country’s secular ethos and are protesting.
 The world is watching as reports surface about repressive measures authorities are adopting against the demonstrators.

 Some accounts mention that the rallies started in the northeastern state of Assam.
-However, these reports fail to detail that Assam’s protests began week before the CAA became law and for entirely different reasons.
+However, these reports fail to detail that Assam’s protests began a week before the CAA became law and for entirely different reasons.

 These reasons shaped India’s northeastern periphery – where Assam is located – as one of the most sustained conflict zones of postcolonial South Asia.
 They also highlight the differences between the Northeast and the rest of India.
 These differences align the region’s struggles with those of marginalized and conflict-ravaged communities around the world.